DoctorKhan/The-Social-Game-Book/src/10_part/03_divide_and_conquer.md

 *David stared at the page, his hands trembling slightly.
 But even Machiavelli felt like a recent student of a much older school.
 This strategy wasn't just a political trick; it felt like a fundamental law of power, a kind of social physics that had been engineered into human civilization from its very foundation.
 It was too perfect, too ruthlessly effective, to be merely human.*

+*What David was discovering, though he didn't yet have the framework to understand it, was that this modern political playbook might not be a new invention at all.
+The patterns were too consistent, too sophisticated, too perfectly calibrated to human psychology.
+Someone—or some group—had been refining these techniques for a very long time.*

 **The Elite Alliance Pattern Revealed**

 David's research revealed the core mechanism behind divide and conquer: **Allying with a weaker group to turn them against a stronger group, thereby preventing the stronger group from challenging power.** This wasn't just ancient history; he saw it in action every day.